Tyler-Irving/head-first-java-cliffsnotes-example/chapter-2-trip-to-objectville/README.md

 ## Table of Contents
 - Chair Wars
-- Intro to Inheiritance
+- Intro to Inheritance
-- Intro to Overiding Methods
+- Intro to Overriding Methods
-- Whats in a Class
+- What's in a Class
 - Making Your First Object

 ## Why are they fighting over chairs?